-The supply chain and logistics discipline started during World War II when armies needed to be supplied across multiple global theaters starting from Northern Africa to Europe to small Pacific islands.
-A complex planning and coordination effort at a time when there were no computers and the internet.
+The supply chain and logistics discipline started during World War II when armies needed to be supplied to multiple global theaters beginning from Northern Africa to Europe to small Pacific islands.
+Sophisticated planning and coordination effort at a time when there were no computers and the internet.
 The ability of military planners to achieve this feat caught the eye of the commercial industry.
 At the end of the war, they hired the experienced veterans to run their supply chains that had begun to span the globe.
-Now, let’s move forward to the present times when we have computers, the internet, and real time information systems.
-One would expect to see further great strides in supply chain management.
-Unfortunately, United States Government Accountability Office (GAO) has been highlighting for the last several years that “Department of Defense supply chain management as a high-risk area due in part to ineffective and inefficient inventory-management practices”.
-We are talking about hundreds of billions of dollars in excess inventory with huge back orders.
+Now, let’s move forward to the present times when we have computers, the internet, and real-time information systems.
+One would expect to see further significant strides in supply chain management.
+Unfortunately, United States Government Accountability Office (GAO) has been highlighting for the last several years that “Department of Defense supply chain management as a high-risk area due in part to ineffective and inefficient inventory-management practices.”
+We are talking about hundreds of billions of dollars in excess inventory with substantial back orders.
 Plainly stated, the Government has too much inventory that it doesn’t need and too little the things it requires to fight war resulting in several billion dollars of losses to taxpayers every year.
 More significantly, it compromises military readiness.

 Before we discuss the root causes behind supply chain problems, let’s understand what drives supply chain performance.

 What drives supply chain performance?

 Simply put a supply chain the process of taking material from suppliers through manufacturing or conversion process and distributing to end users or customers.
 Below is a simple pictorial that explains the process.
 It would, of course, vary from industry to industry and depending on the scale of operations can get very complicated.